neilramaswamy/structured-streaming/docs/guides/watermarks/overview.md

 **Error message**: "Append output mode not supported when there are streaming aggregations on streaming DataFrames/DataSets without watermark".

-Append output mode not supported when there are streaming aggregations on streaming DataFrames/DataSets without watermark.
+Append output mode not supported when there are streaming aggregations on streaming DataFrames/DataSets without a atermark.
 This is by design.
 You must apply a watermark to the DataFrame if you want to use append mode on an aggregated DataFrame.

 ## Example